Introduction

 Tinting the windows of your car is a personal decision that may call for due consideration of the involved legal, safety, and personal preference factors:

-1. Legal Issues: Various countries and states have laws regulating the percentages of window tints.
-These mostly dictate the maximum tint one is allowed to have on different sections, which can be on the front windshield, the front and rear side windows, and the back windshield.
-Being informed about these and dealing accordingly will make one avoid legal implications such as fines.
+- Legal Issues: Different countries and states have laws in fixing the kind of window tints.
+These mostly dictate what allows you to have on the front windshield, front and rear side windows and the back windshield.
+If one learns about these and then reacts accordingly, one will not end up in any legal bad terms like fines.

-4. Visibility: Installation of too dark a tint on the front windshield and frontal side windows can result in very poor visibility.
-It becomes quite difficult for the driver of a vehicle to view any person, another vehicle, or even hazards on the road, specifically while driving at night or in poorly lit areas.
+Visibility: Too dark a tint on the front windshield and frontal side windows can lead to very poor visibility during the NRE.
+The driver in vehicle finds it quite difficult to view any other person, another vehicle or the hazards on the road especially during the night or while moving in less lit areas.

 Understanding Window Tint Percentages and Their Benefits